jcpeeps/RuDASA-2024/markdown/resources/resource/portal/surgery.md

 ## Reading material / Tutorials/ Webinars / Additional resources

-**Surgery Survival Guide** by Dr John Jeff, Frere Hospital.
+* **Surgery Survival Guide** by Dr John Jeff, Frere Hospital.
 This local publication is a great resource.
 Send Dr Jeff John an [email here](mailto:jeffveenajohn@gmail.com)

-**A practical approach to peri-operative anticoagulation.** SAFP, A Beeton.
+* **A practical approach to peri-operative anticoagulation.** SAFP, A Beeton.
 [Read about it here.](https://safpj.co.za/index.php/safpj/article/view/4990/5897)

-**Surgical skills deficiencies and needs of rural general practitioners in South Africa.** Porter et al. [Read article here.](http://www.scielo.org.za/pdf/samj/v108n3/19.pdf)
+* **Surgical skills deficiencies and needs of rural general practitioners in South Africa.** Porter et al. [Read article here.](http://www.scielo.org.za/pdf/samj/v108n3/19.pdf)

-**Surgical care at rural district hospitals in low- and middle-income countries: an essential component of universal health coverage; Chu et al; Rural and Remote Health.
+* **Surgical care at rural district hospitals in low- and middle-income countries: an essential component of universal health coverage; Chu et al; Rural and Remote Health.
 [Read article here.](https://www.rrh.org.au/journal/article/5920)

-South African Urology Association - **Introduction to Urology.** Published by the SAUA - available at R 250 each from Dr Jeff John at [his email.](mailto:jeffveenajohn@gmail.com)
+* South African Urology Association - **Introduction to Urology.** Published by the SAUA - available at R 250 each from Dr Jeff John at [his email.](mailto:jeffveenajohn@gmail.com)

-The **South African Family Practice Manual** has some excellent sections on small procedures such as removing toenails and draining an abscess as well as some of the bigger procedures done in a district hospital setting.
+* The **South African Family Practice Manual** has some excellent sections on small procedures such as removing toenails and draining an abscess as well as some of the bigger procedures done in a district hospital setting.

-Find the **Google Folder** [link here](https://drive.google.com/drive/folders/1IES_5-3ribIuHUnZPP45UCvzhXaUCLBB?usp=sharing) Contains information from: Surgical skills deficiencies and needs of rural general practitioners in South Africa.
+* Find the [Google Folder](https://drive.google.com/drive/folders/1IES_5-3ribIuHUnZPP45UCvzhXaUCLBB?usp=sharing).
+Contains information from: Surgical skills deficiencies and needs of rural general practitioners in South Africa.
 Porter et al.

 <!--
     This is a comment and is not displayed on the website.
 Do not alter this text between arrows (->).